shawnyama/zelda-timelines/src/data/GUIDE.md

     subgraphsToEnd: [Eras.EraOfMyth]
     ```
 - Remember to link your subgraphs using an edge.
 The values used in `subgraphToStart` and `subgraphsToEnd` would be used as the values in `source` and `target`.
-- `official.ts` is a great example to see how subgraphs are defined
+- `official.ts` is a great example that showcases subgraphs

 ## 3. Submit
+Work in progres...